cubicdaiya/nginx-build/README.md

 $ nginx-build -d work -zlib
 ```

-`-zlibversion` is an option to set a version of ZLIB.
+`-zlibversion` is an option to set a version of zlib.

 ```bash
 $ nginx-build -d work -zlib -zlibversion=1.2.8